patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/TBoS-00.png)

 Note:
-**edit BoS to include Jen as author and re-screen capture for this slide** [openness and community as a defense against fragility]
+This relationship between openness and community...

-This relationship between Openness and community... is a solution to fragility.
+is a solution to fragility.

-That's why I wrote The Book of Shaders, together with my wife, Jen...
+That's why I wrote The Book of Shaders, together with my wife Jen...

 --